-Based on an analysis of costs within Washington State and other DOTs, we identified the following significant factors that could add costs to WSDOT projects relative to similar projects elsewhere:
+Based on analysis of costs within Washington State and at other DOTs, we identified the following significant factors that could add costs to WSDOT projects relative to similar projects elsewhere:

 - 1. Project Scale.
-Required and optional decisions around project design have an impact on how WSDOT builds an individual project. - 2.
-State-specific Regulations.
-WSDOT must comply with federal and statespecific regulations, including state sales tax requirements, prevailing wage laws, and environmental laws, which can add costs to a project. - 3.
-Labor Costs.
+Required and optional decisions around project design have an impact on how WSDOT builds an individual project. - State-specific Regulations.
+WSDOT must comply with federal and statespecific regulations, including state sales tax requirements, prevailing wage laws, and environmental laws, which can add costs to a project. - Labor Costs.
 Labor comprises a significant portion of construction costs and accounts for the vast majority of non-construction costs, including engineering, design, construction management, etc. - 4.
 Cost of Materials.
-Materials account for 50% of contract costs (or about 33% of project costs), so variations here can have a substantial impact.
-The ability of WSDOT to effectively manage materials costs is limited. - 5.
-Risk Assignment.
-Different project delivery methods allocate risk differently between the project owner and contractor.
-WSDOT's extensive use of Design-Bid-Build contracting places a significant share of project risk on the owner (WSDOT) in the event of cost over-runs.
+Materials account for 50% of construction costs, so variations here can have a substantial impact on project costs.
+The ability of WSDOT to effectively manage materials costs is limited. - Risk Assignment.
+WSDOT's extensive use of Design, Bid, Build contracting places a significant share of project risk on the owner (WSDOT) in the event of cost over-runs.